dhondta/python-tinyscript/docs/helpers.md

 `ts.urlparse_query` | Python2/3-compatible shortcut to `parse_qs` (from module `urlparse` in Python 2 and `urllib` in Python 3)
-`ts.xor` | repeated XOR function, also allowing to apply an ordinal offset on XORed characters `ts.xor_file` | XOR a file with a given key
+`ts.xor` | repeated XOR function, also allowing to apply an ordinal offset on XORed characters `ts.xor_file` | XOR a file with a given key `ts.withrepr` | decorator for modifying the representation of a function

 -----